harsha-simhadri/big-ann-benchmarks/track1_baseline_faiss/README.md

     --quantizer_add_efSearch 80
 ```

-The results on text2image-1B with the same index types are a lot lower.
+The results on text2image-1B with the same index types are a lot worse.
+This is probably due to the very lossy PQ compression.

 ## Running the evaluation